 Through Alexa Skill, a conversational application on Amazon’s Alexa platform, university users can access information by asking Alexa questions through an Amazon Echo device and, through a link to a university system, also access coursework, grades and university communications via their smartphones.

-In addition to that, Alexa Skills can help students, staff and visitors find their way around the campus and find out what is on offer.
+In addition to that, Alexa Skills can help students, staff and visitors find their way around the campus and see what is on offer.

 The education sector has been forced to adopt technology rapidly as a result of restrictions placed on physical teaching during the pandemic, and the success of tech projects has seen organisations plan to continue to invest post-Covid.

-Sameera Alatawi, director of IT at the university, admitted the education sector was slow to adopt the latest digital technologies, but added that the pandemic has changed attitudes.
+Sameera Alatawi, director of IT at the university, admitted the education sector was slow to adopt the latest digital technologies, but added that the pandemic had changed attitudes.

 Read more about digital learning